Richard Rusczyk: Textbooks

-Richard Rusczyk has authored and co-authored several textbooks for students in grades 5–12, including Prealgebra, Introduction to Algebra, and Introduction to Geometry.
+Richard Rusczyk has authored and co-authored several mathematics textbooks for students in grades 5–12, including Prealgebra, Introduction to Algebra, and Introduction to Geometry.

 After his first year at Princeton University, Rusczyk collaborated with Sandor Lehoczky and Sam Vandervelde to create the Mandelbrot Competition.
 Following the competition’s limited success, Rusczyk and Lehoczky began writing the first volumes of the Art of Problem Solving series.